josStorer/RWKV-Runner/README.md

 </div>

+#### Tip: You can deploy [backend-python](./backend-python/) on a server and use this program as a client only.
+Fill in your server address in the Settings `API URL`.

 #### Default configs has enabled custom CUDA kernel acceleration, which is much faster and consumes much less VRAM.
-If you encounter possible compatibility issues, go to the Configs page and turn off `Use Custom CUDA kernel to Accelerate`.
+If you encounter possible compatibility issues (output garbled), go to the Configs page and turn off `Use Custom CUDA kernel to Accelerate`, or try to upgrade your gpu driver.

 #### If Windows Defender claims this is a virus, you can try downloading [v1.3.7_win.zip](https://github.com/josStorer/RWKV-Runner/releases/download/v1.3.7/RWKV-Runner_win.zip) and letting it update automatically to the latest version, or add it to the trusted list (`Windows Security` -> `Virus & threat protection` -> `Manage settings` -> `Exclusions` -> `Add or remove exclusions` -> `Add an exclusion` -> `Folder` -> `RWKV-Runner`).